-Foodservice is a sector arguably more exposed than many due largely the fragmented nature of its supply chains, and along with other areas of the food industry, pressure on margins.
+Foodservice is a sector arguably more exposed than many due largely the fragmented nature of its supply chains, offering nooks and crannies for shady dealing and, along with other areas of the food industry, pressure on margins.

 This Footprint Forum will address the regulatory considerations and risk areas of food authenticity.
 It will assess the status quo, hear from the experiences of a pan-industry panel and explore ways of closing loopholes providing opportunities for food fraud and crime.
 The debate will cover labeling, traceability, vulnerability assessments and due diligence requirements.